apiology/wip-limiter/README.md

 maximum WIP limit; the background colors will now reflect whether you are at or beyond the limit you set.

+If you don't want a task to be included against the WIP limit, you can add the 'fast' tag to it, indicating the task won't take long to knock out!

 ## Installing

 1. Install [Tampermonkey](https://tampermonkey.net/) into your browser.